 INCOG will continue coordination of the Tulsa Area Ozone Alert!
 Program and its public education and outreach efforts.
-Using the latest web/screen-based technologies, INCOG will provide citizens, business, industry, local government and media with real-time geographically based ozone readings and automated mass-alert 'Ozone Alert" Day' notifications.
+Using the latest web/screen-based technologies, INCOG will provide citizens, business, industry, local government and media with real-time geographically based ozone readings and automated mass-alert 'Ozone Alert' Day' notifications.
 Staff will continue to manage the program's robust communication and education efforts, creative marketing campaign, and the OzoneAlert.Com website providing real-time air quality information.
-INCOG will continue to promote other transportation activity options with the TulsaTRC.Org website.
 Through the Transportation Resource Center, INCOG will continue to promote the benefits and resources available for transportation alternatives including carpooling, transit, cycling and walking to local businesses, area schools and the general public.
 Additionally, staff will provide assistance and support to transit, biking, and other commute alternatives.